kay-rey/goobie-bot/docs/ADMIN_PERMISSIONS.md

 ### Command Protection

-Commands are protected using the `@app_commands.default_permissions(administrator=True)` decorator, which:
+Admin commands are implemented as text commands (not slash commands), which:

-- Hides the command from users without admin permissions in Discord's UI
+- Completely hides the commands from Discord's UI
-- Provides a clean user experience
+- Provides maximum security through obscurity
+- Requires users to know the exact command syntax
-- Prevents unauthorized access attempts
+- Prevents accidental discovery by unauthorized users

 ### Runtime Permission Checks